spxbhuhb/adaptive/doc/ui/popup.md

 The popup checks if there is enough space for display in the preferred position.

-If there is not enough space it tries to find a position which:
+If there is not enough space it tries to find another position.
+Check `PopupAlign` for the exact algorithm (I created that with ChatGPT, seems reasonable.)

+## Size

-- can contain the popup content
+You can set the size of the popup with the usual sizing instructions.

-- does not cover the container
+When `maxWidth` or `maxHeight` is used the popup will use the final sizes of the container it belongs to.

+> [!NOTE]
+>
+> I have no idea what happens if the size of the container that the popup belongs
+> to change while the popup is shown.
+>

 ## Internals